 A proven low-emissions company

-CELSA Group only uses electric arc furnaces and our emissions are six times lower than those of companies that use blast furnaces.
+At CELSA Nordic we use an electric arc furnace and our emissions are twelve times lower than those of companies that use blast furnaces.

 Source: Sustainable indicators of the world Steel Association

-CELSA Group is ranked within the top 15% high-performing companies reducing their CO2 emissions worldwide.
+CELSA Nordic, belonging to CELSA Group, is ranked within the top 15% high-performing companies reducing their CO2 emissions worldwide.

 Source: World Steel Association 2021